turtle96/taskell/docs/UserGuide.md

 <!--- @@author A0142130A --->

 #### Showing calendar view : `calendar` or `cal`
-You can view the calendar for the week on the right panel to refer to the dates when adding tasks and scheduling events.<br>
+You can view the calendar for the week on the right panel to refer to the dates and any events scheduled when adding tasks and scheduling events.<br>
 To save your time, Taskell has a short form command `cal`. <br>
 Format: `calendar`<br>